-&lt;sup>1 For an explanation of the levels of higher education study, see the QAA Frameworks for Higher Education Qualifications of UK Degree-Awarding Bodies (2014)
+1 For an explanation of the levels of higher education study, see the QAA Frameworks for Higher Education Qualifications of UK Degree-Awarding Bodies (2024)

-&lt;sup>2 All academic credit awarded as a result of study at the University adheres to the Higher education credit framework for
+2 All academic credit awarded as a result of study at the University adheres to the Higher education credit framework for

 England.

-3 Where the course is delivered both full-time and part-time, the standard length of course is provided for the full-time mode of dependent upon the intensity of study.
+3 Where the course is delivered both full-time and part-time, the standard length of course is provided for the full-time mode of attendance only.
+The length of the part-time course is variable and dependent upon the intensity of study.
 Further information about mode of study and maximum registration periods can be found in the Framework and Regulations for Undergraduate

 Awards.

-4 Details of standard entry requirements can be found in the Admissions Policy and further details about Disclosure and Barring

-Checks (DBS) can be found on the University's DBS webpage

-The University reserves the right to make changes to course content, structure, teaching and assessment as outlined in the Admissions Policy.
+4 Details of standard entry requirements can be found in the Admissions Policy and further details about Disclosure and Barring Checks (DBS) can be found on the University's DBS webpage 5 The University reserves the right to make changes to course content, structure, teaching and assessment as outlined in the

+Admissions Policy.